google/briolette/docs/design/concepts.md

 Operating any form of real-time settlement system will have costs which scale with the number of transactions in a given time period.
 From reviewing public data, it appears that many real-time payment system costs scale at a superlinear rate with transactions.
-Those systems that limit theimaximum transactions also effectively manage their costs.
+Those systems that limit the maximum transactions also effectively manage their costs.

 In this system, transactions will be validated by the token system operator, or